Altai gas pipeline: Technical description

 The diameter of the pipeline would be 1420 mm.
 The designed capacity of the pipeline would be 30 billion cubic meters (bcm) natural gas annually and the total costs of the whole project is expected to be up to US$14 billion.
 The pipeline was originally expected to become operational in 2011.
 The pipeline will be built and operated by TomskTransGaz, the subsidiary of Gazprom.

 Controversy

 The pipeline project has been criticized by environmental organizations because it was planned to run across the Ukok Plateau, which is the natural habitat of the snow leopard and other endangered species.

 Additionally, Altai leaders feared that construction of the pipeline and accompanying technical highway will pave the way for a Chinese expansion into Altai.

 The pipeline route impacts burial sites and shrines in the region.

+A price precedent for the Power of Siberia 2 has already been established by the Power of Siberia which is lower than the prices of Central Asian countries and China is the monopsonist buyer.